In The Beginning

 1995 sees even more gigging by the band, with some of its material being presented with a funkier, techno-infused flavour.
 One of the most notable shows features a stellar opening set from Rhea’s Obsession.
 Also in that year, DHI sees wider distribution of its material as the Pressures disc is licensed to Kk Records for domestic European release (a three-year deal).

 Looking toward future output, the group holes up in the studio once again.
 Determined to push its sound into more adventurous territory than ever before, DHI finds itself working well outside traditional verse-chorus-verse structures.
 New sound-scultping and melodic possibilities unfold, and it is agreed that vocals would simply get in the way of many of the tracks.
-Compositions such as these are set aside for a new side project entitled Transformantra, while other cuts like the unreleased "Anything" are clearly DHI.
+Compositions such as these are set aside for a brand new project entitled Transformantra, while other cuts like the unreleased “Anything” are clearly DHI.

 “Canada’s Industrial Pioneers: Skinny Puppy, Front Line Assembly, Download, Numb, Malhavoc, DHI” is the February 1996 cover story from Canada’s national Chart magazine.
 Giving DHI major props, this feature article states: